hbc/knowledgebase/admin/reproducible_research.md

 * text files and "small" processed data files (i.e. files included in the reports, such as normalized counts)
 * documents: manuscripts, extra metadata, presentations
 * anything else the collaborator may need to reproduce the R-based analysis *IF* they wish to reproduce it
 * *RNA-seq* example: create folders for QC, DE and FA.
 These may be in the base project folder, or if the project is complex, in folders labeled by dates.
-Within the QC folder, store the QC Rmd and the html report.
-In the DE folder, store the DE Rmd file, the DE report, and the raw and normalized counts matrices.
-In the FA folder, store the FA Rmd, the html report and the DESeq2 results tables with gene symbols added.
+   * Within the QC folder, store the QC Rmd and the html report
+   * In the DE folder, store the DE Rmd file, the DE report, and the raw and normalized counts matrices.
+Also store the DESeq2 results tables with gene symbols added
+   * In the FA folder, store the FA Rmd, the html report and the FA results tables

 ### Basecamp